cjus/hydra-aws-docker-article/README2.md

 ### Swarm networking

 At this stage, we have EC2 instances participating in a swarm as either managers or workers.
 We're not ready to create a network on which each node can communicate.
-This type of network is referred to as an overlay network.
+This is known as an overlay network.

 ```shell
 $ docker network create servicenet \